 How Can a Company Upgrade Its Customer Feedback Policy?

 Provide timely information: Sending users a survey via email may require more than just making them happy.
 Instead, the company will study the app to receive questions while using the product.
 In-app surveys provide more accurate feedback and typically have a higher response rate.

 Make it simple: Collecting feedback should be arranged at companies preference, not at the company’s own.
 What does this mean?
 If customers have to search for products to find “contact” forms, it is not easy for the product and marketing teams to provide the feedback they want.
 Also, it is not enough to take a survey once in a while.

 Be smart: The product team should prioritize their feedback so that product, marketing, and customer success teams can act on a better set of priorities.
 In addition, product teams need to search and segment feedback data to understand patterns better.

-Close the loop: In many companies, collecting feedback does not put it into a black hole, integrating it or moving it into action.
-Before collecting feedback, ensure the company has a clear vision and process and has tools to organize, prioritize, and manage feedback.
+Close the loop: In many companies, collecting feedback does not put it into a black hole, integrate it, or move it into action.
+Before ordering feedback, ensure the company has a clear vision and process and has the tools to organize, prioritize, and manage feedback.

 The best way to understand what a company need is simple.
 There is no shortcut.
 Even if the product manager can hypothesize what the customer needs, and why they buy the product, product teams have to ask the customer, in the end, to confirm the idea or counter it.